mpunkenhofer/litags/CONTRIBUTING.md

 One example of an extension that uses the gDrive API is [Reddit Enhancement Suite](https://github.com/honestbleeps/Reddit-Enhancement-Suite).

-#### Importing Tag sets

-Sets can already be imported using the backup utilities on the options page, however importing set data overwrites all existing sets data, hence if someone wants to import a set to add to the existing sets, he/she would have to first generate a current backup file and manually add the set in this file and import it afterwards.
-Really there should be a button to import a set to add on the tag sets options page.

 #### Documentation (of features)

 Currently there is only a bare minimum of documentation.
 Having something a long the lines of Tooltips, Faq more